thewca/wca-regulations/wca-regulations.md

     - A1b) If the time limit for a solve is greater than 10 minutes, a stopwatch must be used for timekeeping.
         - A1b1) For events with inspection, a Stackmat must be used in addition to the stopwatch.
 For events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional.
         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
-    - A1c) A competitor participating in an event must be able to fulfil the event's requirements (e.g. know how to solve the puzzle).
+    - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor must not compete with expectation of a DNF result or an intentionally poor result.
 Penalty: disqualification of the attempt (DNF)  or disqualification from the event (see [Regulation 2j](regulations:regulation:2j)), at the discretion of the WCA Delegate.
 - A2) Scrambling:
     - A2a) When called for a round, the competitor submits a puzzle, in its solved state, to the scrambler.
 The competitor then waits in the Competitors Area until they are called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).